-Mississippi Department of Corrections' FY 2012 Cost Per Inmate Day
+Mississippi Department of Corrections' FY 2014 Cost Per Inmate Day

 During its 2012 Regular Session, the Legislature passed H. B. 440 (amending MISS.
 CODE ANN.
-Section 47-5-1211 [1972]), which requires the cost per inmate day calculation for the Mississippi Department of Corrections (MDOC) to occur every two years instead of annually and to require development of a current cost-based model for the calculation.
+Section 47-5-1211 [1972]), which requires the cost per inmate day calculation to occur every two years instead of annually and to require development of a current cost-based model for the calculation.
+The model serves as the basis of the cost per inmate day calculation.